 Our outreach events are an ideal opportunity to try out exciting activities, have fun and meet other like-minded people, as well as the chance to find out more about subjects and careers that could be perfect for you.
 Our activities are supported by undergraduate and postgraduate students who are always happy to answer your questions about what it’s like to study at Leeds.

-These residential courses provide an introduction to student life at the University of Leeds.
+- Summer schools – suitable for Year 12 students, these courses provide an introduction to student life at the University of Leeds.